overdev/easygl-0.1.0-alpha1/readme.md

 ### Initializing the display ###
 The piece of code below shows how the PyGame window is initialized with an OpenGL context.
-There's nothing special about `GLWindow` object (except that only one instance should exist at a time), its job is to only simplify the setup and most common input, display and rendering operations.
+There's nothing special about `GLWindow` object (except that only one instance should exist at a time), its job is to only simplify the setup and the most common input, display and rendering operations.

 It must be initialize before OpenGL operations takes place.
 ```python